 - Use clear and simple language – avoid jargon, slang or technical terms

 - Put straightforward questions at the beginning of the questionnaire, and more sensitive or complex questions towards the end

-- Put the questions in a logical sequence, or group them
+- Put the questions in a logical sequence, or group them into logical categories

 - take less time to answer